The 4 Best Water Softener Shower Heads

 On the other hand, if your water contains high levels of calcium and magnesium, it might be worth investing in a water softener system.
 These will remove far greater amounts of hard water-causing minerals from your drinking and washing water, but because they connect to your home’s plumbing system, they’re not an option for most apartment dwellers.

-While a shower head filter won’t totally solve your hard water problem, scroll on for the best water softener shower heads that can help by reducing many impurities, some of which are backed by NSF certification.
+While a shower head filter won’t totally solve your hard water problem, scroll on for the best water softener shower heads that can help by reducing many impurities — some options are also backed by NSF certification.

 1. The Overall Best Shower Head Filter

-This fixed shower head is outfitted with a 15-stage filter, which includes layers of KDF 55, activated carbon, and vitamin C to remove chlorine, heavy metals, and other contaminants.
-You’ll need to change out the filter every three to four months using one of the brand’s refill cartridges (sold separately).
+This fixed shower head is outfitted with a 16-stage filtration system, which includes layers of KDF 55, activated carbon, and vitamin C to remove chlorine, heavy metals, and other contaminants.
+You’ll need to change out the filter every two to three months using one of the brand’s refill cartridges (sold separately).
 Though it’s a fixed shower head, you can customize the experience by adjusting the angle or choosing one of three spray modes: focused massage, mixed gentle rain, and therapeutic massage.
 There are five colors to choose from, including chrome, gold, and nickel.

 2. The Best Handheld Shower Head